nils-geiger/cosmological-data-analysis/README.md

 ---

-## Key results

 ![Key Results](reports/figures/key_results.png)

 One configuration produces stable alignment with reference outputs.

-All other configurations show consistent deviation patterns.
+All other configurations deviate consistently.

-Differences are not random.
+No randomness observed in deviation structure.

 ---